haasn/libplacebo/README.md

   tasks including color space transformations and (eventually) image sampling, debanding, etc. These have an optional dependency on RA (ra.h), but can also be used independently (with more restrictions).
+- `vulkan.h`: The main interface to the vulkan-based libplacebo code.
+This API essentially lets you create a vulkan-based RA instance.

 ## Rendering Abstraction

 As part of the public API, libplacebo exports the **RA** API ("Rendering Abstraction").
-Basically, this is the API libplacebo uses internally to wrap OpenGL, Vulkan, Direct3D etc. into a single unifying API subset that abstracts away state, messy details, synchronization etc. into a very high-level API suitable for libplacebo's image processing tasks.
+Basically, this is the API libplacebo uses internally to wrap OpenGL, Vulkan, Direct3D etc. into a single unifying API subset that abstracts away state, messy details, synchronization etc. into a fairly high-level API suitable for libplacebo's image processing tasks.

 It's made public both because it constitutes part of the public API of various